tristanqtn/Hack-Haven/README.md

 ### Helpers

-Visit the 'helpers' folder to find a wealth of information, including notes on hacking tools, practical tips, and tricks to elevate your pentesting skills.
+Visit the 'helpers' [folder](./helpers/) to find a wealth of information, including notes on hacking tools, practical tips, and tricks to elevate your pentesting skills.

 ### Utils

-The 'utils' folder houses scripts, dictionaries, and various tools to support your cybersecurity endeavors.
+The 'scripts' [folder](./scripts/) houses scripts, dictionaries, and various tools to support your cybersecurity endeavors.
 These resources are designed to enhance efficiency and effectiveness during pentesting activities.

+### Tools

+The 'tools' [folder](./tools/) contains some handmade tools that could be usefull in our hacking journey or have a general interest for cybersecurity.

 ## Usage and Copyrights